DugongBioinformatics/dugongbioinformatics.github.io/README.md

 With a focus on fast access and availability of command line bioinformatics tools, ***DugongCMD*** has an interactive terminal developed in node.js that can be accessed directly by the browser.
 It also features a set of preinstalled software that allow better use of the operating system, especially:

-- [MEGAcmd](https://mega.nz/cmd): tool that allows access through the Mega cloud command line and provides a set of powerful commands for a file manipulation.
+- [Jupyter Notebook](http://jupyter.org/): is an interactive computing environment that enables users to author notebook documents that include: - Live code - Interactive widgets - Plots - Narrative text - Equations - Images - Video.
+These documents provide a complete and self-contained record of a computation that can be converted to various formats and shared.
+- [ASCIInema](https://asciinema.org/): is a free and open source solution for recording terminal sessions and sharing them on the web.
 - [Showterm](https://showterm.io/): is an open source terminal record and upload application that lets you easy to record how-to in your terminal.
 It will record all your terminal activity in text-base and upload to showterm.io as a video and then generates a link for you to share with your team-mates or embed it in your website as an iframe.
+- [MEGAcmd](https://mega.nz/cmd): tool that allows access through the Mega cloud command line and provides a set of powerful commands for a file manipulation.

 SSH access to DugongCMD can be performed as follows: